IT IS NOT THE DOCUMENTATION OF A DREAM PICTURE, BUT RATHER THE FILLING-OUT OF TIME WITH SMALL COLLAGIC IDEAS / Sergei Sviatchenko

 SVIATCHENKO (b.
 1952) is one of todays most influential collage artists.
 His oeuvre cuts through the boundaries of traditional and contemporary visuals, merging pop culture with politics, history, science and architecture.

 Growing up in the Ukraine in 1960s, SVIATCHENKO witnessed first-hand the revolutionary shifts in global society and contemporary culture.
 From Khrushchev’s tomb to Gorbachev’s new openness and the fall of the Wall, and the revolutionary extension of the West, bringing with it a new flourish of pop culture and artistic expression.
 In SVIATCHENKO’s work we see the reflections of decades of artistic exploration.
-From Soviet Avant-Garde art, architecture and Constructivism, to World War II Surrealism, and the 1960s American Expressionists and Pop music, and the films of director Andrei Tarkovsky.
+From the World War I, Dadaism, Surrealism, Soviet Avant-Garde, Constructivism and the 1960s American Expressionists and Pop music, and the films of director Andrei Tarkovsky.

-He is also the founder and editor of fashion journal ‘Close Up And Private’, which looks to capture the discourse between clothing, fashion and image.
+He is also the founder and editor of online photography project “Close Up and Private”, which looks to capture the discourse between clothing, fashion and image.
 SVIATCHENKO has completed major commissions for companies in Denmark such as Jyske Bank, Silkeborg, Aalborg University in Copenhagen, Poul Due Jensen Academy, Grundfos, and Magasin du Nord, Copenhagen.

 His work has been published in monographs including Sergei Sviatchenko: Collages by Rick Poynor (Schlebrügge, Vienna, 2014), Everything Goes Right and Left if You Want it.
 Art by Sergei Sviatchenko (Gestalten, Berlin, 2012), and Sergei Sviatchenko: I AM COLLAGE, (Lindhardt & Ringhof, Denmark 2018).